Have the freshest free hiking tips sent to you each month!

 4. Find a hiking buddy and learn together.

-5. Explore this website thoroughly, and send me your questions using the form below.
+5. Explore this website thoroughly, and send me your questions.

 This page has given you all of the fundamentals.